Malaika Arora’s father dies: Mumbai cops yet to declare it a suicide

 Malaika Arora with father Anil and mom Joyce

 Father of Bollywood star Malaika Arora died after he fell from the balcony of his 6th-floor residence at Bandra West on Wednesday morning.
 The actor's father resided at Almeda Park.
-The Mumbai Police, however, has not ruled the angle of suicide and are probing the case to determine whether he ended his life
+The Mumbai Police, however, has not yet confirmed the suicide angle and are probing the case to determine whether he ended his life deliberately.

 ADVERTISEMENT

-The police sources said that Arora's father Anil was near the window and suddenly fell.
-The residents had rushed him to the hospital where he was declared dead before admission.
+Police sources said that Arora's father Anil was near the window and suddenly fell.
+The residents rushed him to the hospital where he was declared dead before admission.

 Cops stated the actress' father is 80 years old.
-Cops assumed he committed suicide, but they also suspected he died by accident after falling from the 6th story since the height of the grill at the window was too low.
+They assumed that he committed suicide, but they also suspected he died by accident after falling from the 6th story since the height of the grill at the window was too low.

 Senior Inspector Sanjay Marathe of the Bandra Police Station confirmed the event at lunchtime.